bbauska/JS-svg/README.md

 of well-defined steps or instructions and have your ingredients and your oven at the ready.
 This is akin to the imperative approach in programming; it's more hands-on, and sometimes things get messy.
-But ultimately it gives you more creative control.
+But ultimately it gives you more creative control.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-1c">1.1c Generating SVG</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-So if native SVG doesn't allow for the use of algorithms, how do we write SVG using an imperative approach?
-The answer is we *script* our SVG, and this is where JavaScript and SvJs come into play.
+<p>So if native SVG doesn't allow for the use of algorithms, how do we
+write SVG using an imperative approach?
+The answer is we *script* our SVG, and this is where JavaScript and SvJs come into play.</p>

-We could script SVG directly in JavaScript without a library, but that too has its challenges, the main one being the verbose boilerplate code we'd have to write.
+<p>We could script SVG directly in JavaScript without a library, but that
+too has its challenges, the main one being the verbose boilerplate code we'd have to write.
 The SvJs library saves us that trouble, making SVG more intuitive and fun to write.
-Here's an example of a simple SVG (Figure 1-2) written using vanilla JavaScript:
+Here's an example of a simple SVG (Figure 1-2) written using vanilla JavaScript:</p>
 <!-- page 6 -->

 ```